Nigerian firm says it can't ship natural gas after flooding

 “The chances are that if we are unable to meet local demand, it is highly unlikely that we will have sufficient gas to export.
 And it means that some of our customers may be forced to seek LNG from other suppliers,” Wusu said.

-A spokesman for Timipre Sylva, Nigeria’s petroleum minister, declined to speak on the issue, and the gas company did not immediately respond to questions about its options for addressing the flooding.
+A spokesman for Timipre Sylva, Nigeria’s petroleum minister, declined to speak on the issue.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.